 Spoiler Warning: This post contains full spoilers for A Court of Thorns and Roses by Sarah J. Maas.
 If you haven’t read the book yet and want to experience it in its absolute glory, this is your sign to stop here and come back later.
+Then again, if you’re like me and like to know what you’re getting into, then please feel free to proceed.

 Story Summary: Book 1 – A Court of Thorns & Roses